Moremar/tuto-angular/README.txt

 do not appear in the module definition.
 A frequent module is app-routing.module.ts in charge of the routing.

-Some modules are provided built-in in Angular, for example the FormsModule containing the ngModel directive.
+There are some built-in Angular modules, for example the FormsModule containing the ngModel directive.
-All modules we use in our app (custom and builtin) must be listed in the "imports" of AppModule (or of the feature module usniig them).
+All modules we use in our app (custom and builtin) must be listed in the "imports" of AppModule (or of the feature module using them).
 When we import a module, we basically import everything this module exports.
 Everything else the module declares but does not export is not accessible.
-That is why the AppRoutingModule updates the RouterModule, and then exports it, so AppModule imports it and has routing.
+That is why the AppRoutingModule updates the RouterModule, and then exports it, so AppModule imports it and can use routing.

-To create a feature module, we just need a TS class with NgModule() decorator and the folowing props :
+To create a feature module, we just need a TS class with NgModule() decorator and the following props :
-- "declarations" : all components that belong to this module (each component iis declared in a single module)
+- "declarations" : all components that belong to this module (each component is declared in a single module)
 - "imports" :      modules containing some components used in the module (AppRoutingModule, FormsModule,...) must always contain CommonModule (or a module exporting it, like a custom SharedModule).
 - "exports" :      all components that we want to make available to other modules importing this module